HrishavBakulBarua/Social-Robots-F-formation/README.md

 This project page contains all first hand information and resources of our work.

-The arXiv version of the paper with supplementary material: [Social-Robots-F-formation](https://arxiv.org/abs/2108.06181)!!
+The official version of the paper with supplementary material: [Social-Robots-F-formation](https://dl.acm.org/doi/10.1145/3682072)!!

 ## About the project